-- 35. This action arises under the patent laws of the United States, Title 35 of the United States Code.
-Accordingly, this Court has exclusive subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a). - Oracle in this action because Oracle has committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Oracle would not offend traditional notions of fair play and substantial justice.
-Defendant Oracle, directly and/or through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the patents-in-suit.
-Moreover, Oracle is registered to do business in the state of Texas, and has appointed Corporation Service Company d/b/a CSC-Lawyers Inco, 211 E. 7th Street Suite 620, Austin, Texas 78701, as its agent for service of process.
-This Court also has personal jurisdiction over Oracle because it has a principal place of business in Texas. - 37.
+- 34. This action arises under the patent laws of the United States, Title 35 of the United States Code.
+Accordingly, this Court has exclusive subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a). - 35.
+Upon information and belief, this Court has personal jurisdiction over Defendants in this action because they have committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Defendants would not offend traditional notions of fair play and substantial justice.
+Defendants, directly and through subsidiaries or intermediaries (including distributors, retailers, partners and others), have committed and continue to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the asserted patents.
+In addition, the Defendants are registered with the Texas Secretary of State to conduct business in Texas. - 36.
 Venue is proper in this district under 28 U.S.C. §§ 1391(b)-(d) and 1400(b).
-Defendant Oracle is registered to do business in Texas, and upon information and belief, has transacted business in the Eastern District of Texas and has committed acts of direct and indirect
+Upon information and belief, Defendants have transacted business in the Eastern District of

+Texas and have committed acts of direct and indirect infringement in the Eastern District of Texas.